Skip to main content

 The application process consists of the following steps:

-1. Acquire documents from home country.
+1. Acquire documents from your home country.

 2. Visit your local Misrad Hapnim (Ministry of Interior in Israel) for relevant forms and advice.